AnimaApp/anima-figma-sdk/README.md

 # anima-figma-sdk

-An SDK for Figma plugins that converts Figma to HTML.
+An SDK for Figma plugins that need to convert Figma to HTML.

-Developers

 # Installation